ManushreeVenkatesh/ManushreeVenkatesh/README.md

 <h1 align="center">Hi 👋, I'm Manushree Venkatesh</h1>

-<h3 align="center">Data Analyst | Student @St. Clair College</h3>
+<h3 align="center">Data Analyst | Aspiring Expert in Data-Driven Insights</h3>

-As a highly motivated and detail-oriented Data Analyst student, I am passionate about leveraging data to drive informed business decisions.
-Currently pursuing a Postgraduate degree in Data Analytics for Business, I have gained experience in analyzing large datasets, visualizing data, and identifying patterns and trends.
+Welcome to my GitHub!
+I'm a dedicated Data Analyst currently pursuing a Postgraduate degree in Data Analytics for Business at St. Clair College.
+My passion lies in harnessing the power of data to make informed business decisions, and I'm excited to share my journey with you.

-I have developed my technical proficiency in Python, SQL, and Tableau throughout my academic career.
-In addition, I've worked on projects where I've undertaken data cleaning and wrangling, created insights from data, and worked with teams to develop predictive models.
+## 📊 What I Bring to the Table

-I bring to any organization my excellent analytical skills as well as my desire to learn and develop.
-I'm eager to put my expertise and abilities to use by assisting companies in gaining a competitive edge through data-driven insights.
+Throughout my academic journey, I've honed my skills in Python, SQL, and Tableau.
+I thrive on working with large datasets, extracting valuable insights, and identifying patterns and trends.
+I've also had the opportunity to collaborate on projects involving data cleaning, wrangling, and the development of predictive models in a team setting.

-Furthermore, I like going to industry events and keeping up with the most recent data analysis developments outside my academic endeavors.
-I'm excited to network with industry experts and gain knowledge from their insights.
+I believe that continuous learning is key, and I'm always eager to expand my knowledge.
+My analytical mindset and thirst for new challenges make me a valuable addition to any organization striving to gain a competitive edge through data-driven strategies.

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">🔗 Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/manushree-venkatesh-9ba2081bb" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="manushree-venkatesh-9ba2081bb" height="30" width="40" /></a>
 </p>

 <h3 align="left">Languages and Tools:</h3>
  <p align="left">